Talmonre/Moshi/README.md

 # Moshi
 Moshi install code for setting up the Conda environments needed.
 Install files required for automatic system setup.
+The script is a modified version of the one provided by the Biostar's team.
+Check out their work https://www.biostarhandbook.com/.

 # To run the script, run:
 curl https://raw.githubusercontent.com/Talmonre/Moshi/main/install.sh | bash